-The FASB issued ASU 2016-15 on August 26, 2016 and ASU 2016-18 on November 17, 2016.
-The new guidance is intended to reduce diversity in practice in how certain transactions are classified in the statement of cash flows.
-ASU 2016-15 includes guidance on eight specific cash flow issues in an effort to reduce diversity in practice in how certain transactions are classified within the statement of cash flows.
-ASU 2016-18 addresses the presentation, disclosure, and cash flow classification of restricted cash and requires that the statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
-Entities would also be required to reconcile these amounts on the balance sheet to the statement of cash flows and disclose the nature of the restrictions.
-The guidance is effective for the Hospital for fiscal years beginning after December 31, 2018.
-Early adoption is permitted for ASU 2016-15 provided that all of the amendments are adopted in the same period.
-Both ASUs require application using a retrospective transition method.
+In November 2016, the FASB issued ASU 2016-18, Restricted Cash, which addresses the presentation, disclosure, and cash flow classification of restricted cash and requires that the statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
+Entities would also be required to reconcile these amounts on the balance sheets to the statements of cash flows and disclose the nature of the restrictions.
+The new standard was effective as of January 1, 2019 and was adopted using a retrospective application.
+There was no impact upon adoption to the Hospital's consolidated statement of cash flows.

 In June 2018, the FASB issued ASU 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
 The amendments in this update provide a framework for evaluating whether grants should be accounted for as exchange transactions or as nonexchange transactions.
-This ASU is effective for annual periods beginning after June 15, 2018, (fiscal year 2019 for the Hospital).
-This ASU should be applied on a modified prospective basis; however, retrospective application is permitted.
+This ASU was effective for annual periods beginning after June 15, 2018, and was adopted by the Hospital in 2019 on a modified prospective basis.
+The Hospital has determined this new guidance is not material to the consolidated financial statements.